stolostron/rhacm-docs/console/console_intro.md

-# Accessing and using your cluster console
+# Web console

-Learn how to access your cluster and use some of the console components.
+Learn how to access the console for your Red Hat Advance Cluster Management console and learn how to use some of the console components.

 - [Accessing the console](console/console_access.md)
 - [Observability from the console](console.md)